zer0fl4g/Nanomite/readme.md

 ## Changelog
 ###Version 0.1 beta 15
 + fixed a bug which did not reload the gui when deleting a patch from patchmanager using hotkey
-+ fixed a bug which did a break when continue was used after a trace
++ fixed a bug which caused a break when continue was used after a trace
++ fixed a bug which returned wrong offset when adding a breakpoint to a wow64 process
++ fixed a bug which did not clean up properly if using the "recent file" menu to debug new process
 + added save file dialog to memory dump
 + added double click handler in trace view and bp manager to send a offset to disassembler window
++ added possibility to create a full process dump in detailview - process tab - context menu
 + updated function view algorithm
 + updated winapi messagebox to qt